kw-codenation/week08-m46-sequelize/README.md

 # week08-m46-sequelize

-This project is an express program that read data from a MySQL database provided by Clever Cloud
+This project is an express program that manipulates data from a MySQL database provided by Clever Cloud

 Three tables are created by the program 'books', 'authors' and 'genres'